Cream Cheese Mints are perfect for a wedding or baby shower. This simple recipe makes classic old-fashioned candy that is minty and soft.

 - Use a fork dipped in powdered sugar to press down on the mints and make a design.

-- Allow the mints to set about 4 hours (uncovered).
+- Allow the mints to set up for about 4 hours (uncovered).
 They should absorb most if not all the powdered sugar while they are setting up.